m4hosam/contact-order-service-kafka/README.md

-Sure, here's a sample README documentation for your project:

----

 # Order Service Project

 This project consists of multiple services including an order service, a contact service, Kafka, Zookeeper, PostgreSQL, and MongoDB.
 The services are containerized using Docker and orchestrated with Docker Compose.